khawkins98/all-the-stations/about.md

 ## Crowd Funding

-Our journey began in May 2017 and has been made possible through overwhelming public support.
+Our journey began in May 2017 and was made possible through overwhelming public support.
 We launched <a href="https://www.kickstarter.com/projects/562621903/all-the-stations" target="new">a Kickstarter campaign in February</a> and in just ten days reached our initial target of £28,825.
 The campaign closed on 27 March having achieved a staggering *£38,654*.
-Such a generous total allows us to produce more rich and engaging video content for the public.
+Such a generous total allowed us to produce more rich and engaging video content for the public.